swaptacular/swpt_accounts/protocol.rst

 transfer_note : string
    A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
-If the transfer is being dismissed, this MUST be an empty string. [#note-limitations]_
+If the transfer is being dismissed, this field will be ignored, and therefore SHOULD contain an empty string. [#note-limitations]_

 finalization_flags : int32
    Various bit-flags that may affect the behavior of the server when